Updated: July 16, 2025

 The Reality of Fault:

-- Uninsured/Underinsured Motorist Coverage: Protects you if you’re hit by a driver with insufficient insurance.
+- Uninsured/Underinsured Motorist Coverage: Protects you if hit by a driver with insufficient insurance.

 - No-Fault States: In some states, your insurance covers your injuries regardless of fault.

-- Comprehensive and Collision: Protect against various types of damage, not just accidents you cause.
+- Comprehensive and Collision: Protect against various types of damage, not just those you cause.

 Myth 8: Your Insurance Follows the Driver, Not the Car

-Another common myth is that car insurance follows the driver rather than the car.
-In reality, most insurance policies follow the vehicle.
+Another common myth is that insurance follows the driver rather than the vehicle.
+In most cases, insurance policies are tied to the car.

 Understanding Policy Coverage:

-- Coverage for Other Drivers: Your policy may cover other drivers using your car with permission.
+- Coverage for Other Drivers: Your policy may cover others driving your car with permission.

-- Borrowing or Renting Cars: When you drive someone else’s car or a rental, your coverage may still apply.
+- Borrowing or Renting Cars: Your coverage may apply when driving someone else’s car or a rental.

 Myth 9: Young Drivers Always Pay the Highest Premiums

-While it’s true that younger drivers often face higher premiums due to inexperience, it’s not a hard and fast rule.
+While younger drivers often face higher premiums due to inexperience, this is not universally true.

 Factors Influencing Young Driver Rates: